-OHSA continued discussions with the Malta Competition and Consumer Affairs Authority (MCCAA) regarding amendments to the Inspection of Lifts Regulations, L.N.
-231/2007, and significant progress was made during 2022.
-The principal regulations are issued jointly under the Product Safety Act and the OHS Authority Act, and regulate the preventive inspection and thorough examination of passenger and passenger/goods lifts.
+At a national level, the drafting of this amendment will be finalised by the end of 2023 and by the beginning of April 2024 this EU Directive will be transposed into are issued jointly under the Product Safety Act and the OHS Authority Act, and regulate the preventive inspection and thorough examination of passenger and passenger/ goods lifts.
 The regulations distinguish between the roles of MCCAA and OHSA, with the latter being responsible for the implementation of the regulations at workplaces.
 The amendments mainly concern the frequency of inspections and the obligation to send a copy of the reports to the authorities.